UHDanke/gd_docs/bugs/documentation_issues.md

 This is one of the options i'm not able to tell what is actually supposed to do.
 I notice some differences in how the sounds are pitched, but i cannot tell if this is placebo or actually real.
-My assumption is that this option changes the pitch shift algorithm to one that uses FFT, but i honestly have no idea, so i think it's a good sign that more info is needed / the option needs to be explained better.
+My assumption is that this option changes the pitch shift algorithm to one that uses FFT, but i honestly have no idea, so i think it's a good sign that more info is needed / the option needs to be explained in a better way.

 ## [Page 129] UI Settings